Kiwibank Credit Cards

 Kiwibank offers two types of credit cards: cards that reduce the cost of paying on credit, and cards which reward you as you use your Kiwibank credit card.
 Here is a summary of the main types of credit cards on offer from Kiwibank.

 - No annual fee credit cards.
-Paying an account fee on a credit card is not suitable for everyone, and the Kiwibank Mastercard Zero is a good choice if you want to keep your credit card expenses to the minimum.
-With no account fee as well as a lower interest rate the Kiwibank Mastercard Zero card is a good way to save on your credit card costs.
-Alternatively, the Kiwibank Air New Zealand Airpoints Low Fee Mastercard offers the opportunity to earn rewards while charging a relatively low annual fee.
+Paying an account fee on a credit card is not suitable for everyone, and the Kiwibank Zero Visa is a good choice if you want to keep your credit card expenses to the minimum.
+With no account fee as well as a lower interest rate the Kiwibank Zero Visa card is a good way to save on your credit card costs.
+Alternatively, the Kiwibank Air New Zealand Airpoints Low Fee Visa offers the opportunity to earn rewards while charging a relatively low annual fee.